realpython/web-dev-for-data-scientists/lessons/01-intro.md

 ## Objectives

-By the end of this lessons, you should be able to answer the following questions:
+By the end of this lesson, you should be able to answer the following questions:

 1. Why should data scientists learn web development?
 1. What do you need to know to be a full-stack web developer?